Azure-Samples/ms-identity-java-webapp/msal-b2c-web-sample/README.md

 description: "This sample demonstrates a Java web application that is secured using Azure Active Directory B2C."
 urlFragment: ms-identity-java-webapp
 ---
-# A Java web appplication with Azure AD B2C
+# A Java web application with Azure AD B2C

 ### Overview